-SECURITY ALARM SYSTEM - IF EQUIPPED
+VEHICLE SECURITY ALARM SYSTEM - IF EQUIPPED

-This Security Alarm System monitors the doors, hood, liftgate, and ignition switch for unauthorized operation.
+This Vehicle Security Alarm monitors the doors, hood, liftgate, and ignition switch for unauthorized operation.
+2

-If something triggers the Security Alarm, the Security Alarm System will sound the horn for 30 seconds and flash the lights for 60 seconds.
+If something triggers the Vehicle Security Alarm the horn will sound for 30 seconds and flash the lights for 60 seconds.
 If the triggering device is not deactivated, the horn will sound again after a five second delay for another 30 seconds.
 If the trigger remains present, this cycle will repeat for up to five minutes.